Fargo season 3: Visual style

-As with the previous two seasons, the third season had its own distinct visual style, achieved through color grading by removing the blue channel.
+As with the previous two seasons, the third season had a visual style, achieved through color grading by removing the blue channel.
 Noah Hawley described the technique, saying "So you take the blue channel on the digital image and you just dial it out.
 And what you end up with is a very distinctive look in which colors like red and orange and yellow; they just really pop in a different way.
 Usually in cold weather you add blue, because blue denotes cold.
 So it was interesting to take the blue out and see what it did to the image.
-And once we did that it became clear that it doesn’t look at all like any of the other years, which I really liked."
+And once we did that it became clear that it doesn't look at all like any of the other years, which I really liked."

 Reception

 Reviews

 The third season has received acclaim from critics.
-On Metacritic, it has a score of 89 out of 100 based on 32 reviews, indicating "universal acclaim."
-On Rotten Tomatoes, it has a 93% "certified fresh" rating with an average score of 8.56 out of 10 based on 50 reviews.
+On Metacritic, it has a score of 89 out of 100 based on 32 reviews.
+On Rotten Tomatoes, it has a 93% rating with an average score of 8.5 out of 10 based on 225 reviews.
 The site's critical consensus reads: "Thanks in part to a memorable dual performance from Ewan McGregor, Fargo mostly maintains the sly wit and off-kilter sensibility it displayed in its first two seasons."

 Accolades

-In addition to the six Emmy nominations listed below, the series earned an additional ten nominations in various technical and creative categories.
+In addition to the 6 Emmy nominations listed below, the series earned an additional ten nominations in various technical and creative categories.